Integration

 TestBalloon integrates thoroughly with the platforms' existing APIs and build tooling, using the familiar Gradle tasks and Kotlin's own platform-specific test runtimes.

-TestBalloon supports multi-level nesting of test suites and deep concurrency on all platforms, even where the underlying infrastructure does not.
+TestBalloon supports multi-level nesting of test suites and deep concurrency on platforms whose test infrastructure can handle concurrent test execution.

 Runtime information and environment variables are available on all platforms via the global testPlatform variable and its TestPlatform interface.